bestHydraulic Jacks Manufacturers|Suppliers in China

-For example, a hydraulic floor jack with electric power hookups or a compressed air supply could be rated up to 50 tons.
-However, a 50 ton hydraulic floor jack will weigh a ton itself due to all the steel in the construction.
-Your 2 ton car does not need a 50 ton jack or even a 5 ton jack, but for a professional vehicle service provider that versatility could mean more billable hours or a quicker workflow.
+For example, a hydraulic floor jack with electric power hookups or a compressed air supply could be rated up to 20 tons.
+Your 2 ton car does not need a 20 ton jack or even a 5 ton jack, but for a professional vehicle service provider that versatility could mean more billable hours or a quicker workflow.

 There are both high lift transmission jacks and low lift transmission jacks in our catalog, because we understand that there is not a “one size fits all” solution.
 As an experienced hydraulic jack manufacturer, PASSCA has branched out into an assortment of transmission jacks.
 We even have long ram double-action transmission jacks for installing or servicing heavy engine components underneath a vehicle on a car lift.

 To choose a suitable transmission jack, review your engine part specs and other lifting equipment; you will need to plan around those factors.
 But the added safety features like chains and a large jack saddle will keep your transmission or other items safe and secure, no matter which model you choose.